sylk80/tictactoe_team/docs/BACKLOG.md

 ### User acceptance test 1.4 - Game ends with maximum moves

-:heavy_plus_sign: Given the ninth round of a TicTacToe game
+Given the ninth round of a TicTacToe game

-:construction: When the last Player places their mark on the board
+When the last Player places their mark on the board

-:heavy_exclamation_mark: Then the last round of the game is printed
+Then the last round of the game is printed

 #### Unit tests

-:heavy_exclamation_mark: Then the game ends
+Then the game ends

-:heavy_exclamation_mark: Then an end game message is printed
+Then an end game message is printed

 #### Tech debt